arabidopsis/nnfasta/README.md

 bytes in the file or an open file pointer (opened with `mode="rb"`) _OR_ a list of these things.

+## Encoding

+The files are assumed to be encoded as "`ASCII`".
+If this is not the case the `nnfastas` accepts an `encoding` argument.
+All the files presented to `nnfastas` are assumed to be similarly encoded.

 ## Test and Train Split best practice

 Use `SubsetFasta`